momokid/momokid/README.md

 I am Anwar Sadat Ayub, a full stack developer.

-- 🔭 I’m currently working on a project for Rais-Meena Restaurant
+- 🔭 I’m currently working on a project for Restaurant app for taking online orders.
-- 🌱 I also contribute to the Mozilla Firefox Nightly
+- 🌱 I also contribute to the Mozilla Firefox Nightly Open Source Project.
+- 🤵 I am also a TA at Wisconsin International University College.

 <!--
 **momokid/momokid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.